nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

 With class based code we often keep constructor code to a minimum and move functionality into methods.
+Object Orientated programming is a way to split code into many small ideas that action on an Object ( Class ).

 ```Haxe
 function main(){
   var test = new Test();